On this page:

 Publishing infringement notice data

 We do not publish the names of individuals or companies issued with infringement notices.
-However, we do publish the number and type of infringement notices we issue.

 We adhere to the Privacy Act 1998 in respect to releasing information about infringement notices.